How we score mattresses and beds

 BedBoy is funded entirely by affiliate commission.
 When you click through one of our outbound links and buy a product, the retailer pays us a small percentage of the sale.
 Neither the existence of an affiliate relationship nor the level of the commission affects the BedBoy Score.

 Brands cannot pay to appear on BedBoy.
 Brands cannot pay to be removed.
 Brands cannot vet or revise our scoring before it goes live.
-Where a page is paid placement (a sponsored post or advertorial), it is clearly labelled “Sponsored” at the top and bottom and is kept out of the scored programme entirely.
+Where a page is paid placement (a sponsored post or advertorial), it is labelled “Sponsored” at the top and bottom and is kept out of the scored programme entirely.

 For the full breakdown of how affiliate links work and the networks we use, see our affiliate disclaimer.